julzerinos/san-francisco-and-drugs/_content/introduction.md

 The data used for this report is sourced from the San Francisco Police Department via the [Police Department Incident Reports: Historical 2003 to May 2018](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry) data set.

-This data set is a collection of reportted crime incidents with (among others) key report information about the crime, such as:
+This data set is a collection of reported crime incidents with (among others) key report information about the crime, such as:
  - data and time of the crime
  - location (in the lat/long system)
  - crime category and description